 I attach the arms next, ending with the legs.
 To attach the limbs, take your awl or chopstick and gently poke a hole (separate the threads) at the joint markings.
-Make an opening just large enough for each cotter pin to go thru.
+Make an opening just large enough for each cotterpin or bolt to go thru.
 Attach the limb (Make sure it is facing in the correct direction!!).
-Now take limb disc & washer and slip them over the cotter pin on the inside of the body in the order listed.
-Now, with your needle nose pliers, turn each side of the cotter pin to secure each limb to the body. (just as before).
+Now take limb disc & washer and slip them over the cotterpin or bolt on the inside of the body in the order listed.
+Now, tighten each joint on the inside to secure each limb to the body.